PREMIERSHIP & CHAMPIONSHIP COMPETITION RULES 2016-2017 SEASON – Updated March 17

-29. The dates for matches will be circulated by the ARU in July each year.
-Fixtures will be arranged at the annual Community meeting in July each year.
+33. The dates for matches will be circulated by the ARU in Jun/Jul each year.
+Fixtures will be arranged at the annual Community meeting each year.
 Units have a further 4 weeks to ratify fixtures.
 Fixtures are set on the 1st of August each year.

-30. Once fixtures are published changing them is subject to the following conditions.
+34. Once fixtures are published changing them is subject to the following conditions.
 If more than 6 weeks notice is given, then both sides are obliged to find a new date.
 If less than 6 weeks notice is given then the non-changing side may deny the opportunity to play on another date (if its not possible) and claim a 10-0 win without bonus point.
 However, every effort must be made to play the fixture.
 If matches are cancelled within 2 weeks, then the non-cancelling team wins 20-0 without bonus point.
 If cancelled within 1 week then the non-cancelling team wins 30-0 with a single bonus point.
-If a fixture can not be played due to non availability of both sides, and this has been agreed and staffed by the Chairman, then the match will be recorded as a 10 – 10 draw, with both teams will be awarded 2 points, and 10 points for and against.
-When cancelling or changing any fixture the timeline is in relation to when the Chairman Prem is first informed.
-It is then up to the Chairman to inform other agencies.
+If a fixture can not be played due to non availability of both sides, and this has been agreed by the Chairman, then the match will be recorded as a 10 – 10 draw, with both teams will be awarded 2 points, and 10 points for and against.
+When cancelling or changing any fixture the timeline is in relation to when the league secretary is first informed.

 Un-played, Postponed, and Abandoned Matches

-35. In the event of unplayable pitches due to snow, frost or other conditions the Chairman reserves the right to adopt a Pools Prediction format to resolve un-played fixtures.
+41. In the event of unplayable pitches due to snow, frost or other conditions or if a unit runs out of available Wednesdays the Chairman reserves the right to adopt a Pools Prediction format to resolve un-played fixtures.
 In the first instance, every opportunity must be given to get the matches played.
 However, if fixture congestion prevents this, the Chairman will seek guidance from the Director ARU Community.
 Matches whose results seems obvious will be awarded a 10 – 0 win without bonus point.
 Matches that are too close to call will be awarded a 10 – 10 draw without bonus point.

 Publication of Match Results

-37. After the match the referee, and both rugby officers are to text the result to the Chairman (07949-574155) and included details of bonus points and red & yellow cards.
-Red cards require names to be sent, yellow cards do not.
+43. After the match the referee, and both rugby officers are to text the result to the Chairman (07949-574155).
 Texts are to arrive within 24 hrs or the non-texting side may be docked a point.

 Referees and Assistant Referees

-39. For Prem 1 & 2 matches the league secretaries will liaise with the secretary ARURS (Martin Bentley) to make arrangements for matches.
+46. For Prem 1 & 2 matches the Chairman will liaise with the secretary ARURS to make arrangements for matches.
 These nominations will be published on the ARU Web page under the referees/officials page.
 The nominations will include military Dii contact details.
-Home team RO must engage with their referee prior to the fixture and confirm: pitch location, changing room location, KO time, playing strip colour.
+Home team ROs must engage with their referee prior to the fixture and confirm: pitch location, changing room location, KO time, playing strip colour.
 For Prem 1 matches, it is the aspiration to appoint a Team of Three (ToT).
 For all other levels of rugby and single official is appointed.